NateEag/how-i-code/content/debugging-programs.rst

 When a program does not behave as expected, it should be fixed.

+The first step in doing so is to understand the behavior and the expectation.
+Sometimes user expectations are the problem, in which case documentation and user interfaces should be improved to stop misleading users.
+In other cases, the program's behavior is bad, in which case the behavior should be changed.

 To fix unintended or unexpected behavior, you must first understand the root cause of the behavior.